addventures-engineering/monty/README.md

 ## Fluid Typography
   Monty comes with a baseline implementation of fluid typography out of the box.
-Customizations can be made in the `_typography.scss` SASS module.
+Customizations can be made in the `_typography.scss` SCSS module.